 First time at Flawed yet Functional?
 Welcome!
-Start here to get a feel for what my heath challenges are and why I’m managing them the way I am!
+Start here to get a feel for what my health challenges are and why I’m managing them the way I am!
 If you haven’t followed along, this week I’m sharing my top 5 breakfast, lunch, and dinner recipes that I’ve made and love (and the whole family loves!).
-Today, I’ll finish up this mini-series with a review of my Top 5 Autoimmune Protocol Dinners!
+Today, I’ll finish up this mini-series with a review of my Top 5 AIP Dinner Recipes!

-As I review my AIP board on Pinterest, there are SO many recipes that I love.
+As I review my AIP boards on Pinterest, there are SO many recipes that I love.
 I’ll keep today’s post to 5, but I think I’ll need to expand this series in the future.
-I could easily break the dinner category into soups, one pan dinners, Asian fusion, etc. (Want more inspiration?
+I could easily break the dinner category into soups, one-pan dinners, Asian fusion, etc. (Want more inspiration?
 Follow me on Pinterest!)

 Bacon Ranch Chicken Poppers

-Who doesn’t like handheld food?
+Who doesn’t like hand-held food?
 I originally selected this meal as a fun chicken nugget-like meal for my kids’ sake, but the flavors in these poppers are definitely adult-friendly too!
 The whole family gobbled these up.
-Add a couple vegetables on the side, and you’ve got a complete meal!
+Add a couple of vegetables on the side, and you’ve got a complete meal!

 Pan-fried Sage Pork Chops

-A fond flavor memory from growing up are my mom’s sage pork chops.
+A fond flavor memory from growing up is my mom’s sage pork chops.
 I spent some time last winter perfecting my Autoimmune Protocol compliant version of this comfort food.
 It is now on regular rotation in our diet.
-To round out the meal, I serve this with a couple roasted vegetable or on a garden salad.
+To round out the meal, I serve this with a couple of roasted vegetables or a salad.

 Adobo Chicken Burgers